|Purpose:||Culture, History, Nature, Ecotourism|

 Rates are per person and may change without notice

 Price for single is for passenger traveling alone, staying in a single.
-Single supplement based on 2 or more pax traveling together is available upon request.
+Single supplement based on 2 or more passengers traveling together is available upon request.

-Rates are valid from January 10, through December 15, 2017 and do not apply for major holidays and special events.
+Rates are valid through December 15, 2017 and do not apply for major holidays and special events.
 Other blackout dates may apply.